Southwest Contemporary Vol. 11 — The Hyperlocal

 Who Should Apply:

-SWC invites artists and artist collectives at any stage of their career to submit work in any discipline.
+SWC invites artists and artist collectives at any stage of their career to submit work in any visual arts discipline.
 All media are accepted: painting, sculpture, new media, performance, printmaking, fiber arts, photography, mixed media, music, video, installation, and more.

 Eligibility: